 37 years after the first game in the series landed (geddit?), Microsoft is preparing to release their next Flight Simulator game in 2020, a sequel to 2006’s Microsoft Flight Simulator X. Unlike previous games, this iteration aims to provide a realistic flight experience spanning the entire airspace of our planet Earth – big talk.
 Using a combination of Bing satellite data and cloud processing technology from Azure, Microsoft Flight Simulator faithfully reproduces the land and sky, down to the height of trees and the specific weather conditions taking place at each precise moment.
 This level of detail is only available when you’re connected to the internet, as the servers at Microsoft, not your PC, will do all the heavy lifting – working out how much of the colossal two petabytes of data available you need to stream straight to your cockpit.

-With such powerful tools at its disposal, no wonder the game is shaping up to be breathtakingly beautiful, down to the last details; the precise behaviour of individual beads of water streaming across your windscreen, and the interplay of shadows and sunbeams that give clouds a sense of shape and tangibility as you soar or dip through their strata.
+With such powerful tools at its disposal, no wonder the game is shaping up to be breathtakingly beautiful, down to the last details; the exquisitely detailed cockpits, the precise behaviour of individual beads of water streaming across your windscreen, and the interplay of shadows and sunbeams that give clouds a sense of shape and tangibility as you soar or dip through their strata.
 See for yourself in the Microsoft Flight Simulator trailer and new Microsoft Flight Simulator multiplayer details.